samiwazni/MyPortfolio/README.md

 # MyPortfolio Application
 Overview

-This repository hosts the code for my front-end portfolio application developed as part of my thesis on "Innovations in Front-End: My Draivi Front-End Journey."
-The application serves as a showcase of my skills, projects, and achievements in the field of front-end development.
+This repository hosts the code for my front-end portfolio application developed as part of my thesis on "Development of a react-based portfolio for front-end usage" The application serves as a showcase of my skills, projects, and achievements in the field of front-end development.

 Thesis Title
 # Innovations in Front-End: My Draivi Front-End Journey